Flight-Free-UK/flight_free_uk_website/source/posts/six-and-a-half-flying-ideas-for-the-future.html.markdown

 *[Sophia Cheng](http://www.withmanyroots.com/%23blog) presents and hosts workshops around climate change and climate justice.
 She‘s recently launched a 1-1 mentoring service to support people wanting to make a change but not sure where to start.
 Find out more about [EcoMentor.](https://ecomentor.me/)*

-*You can read a longer version of this article on Sophia's blog, [With Many Roots](http://www.withmanyroots.com/blog/six-and-a-half-flying-ideas-for-the-future)*
+*You can read a longer version of this article [on Sophia's blog](http://www.withmanyroots.com/blog/six-and-a-half-flying-ideas-for-the-future), and you can read our 'One of the 100,000' interview with her [here](https://flightfree.co.uk/post/one-of-the-100-000-sophia-cheng/).*

 ![](/images/uploads/sophiacheng.jpg)